sprestage/tech-octoblog/source/_posts/2013-12-02-my-personal-git-command-reference.markdown

 Very important tips for switching between branches.
 ALWAYS commit your changes to your current branch before changing branches.
 I assumed the files would stay in the old branch as I switched to the new branch, but NO.  The changes will follow you around like a lost puppy until you commit them.

 Ok, I've got this branch (or worse, several branches).
 I'm done working on them.
 They are all checked in, as branches.
 But now, I need to get the master branch back up to date.
 How do I do this with FIVE branches.
 Don't panic, we can do this thing.
 First, make sure everything is up to date and checked in.
-For me, everything is check in locally and remotely.
 <pre>
   $ git status
 </pre>